Pilot 75 Program

 • What is the performance Space?

-This 3,000-square-foot studio is a studio theater and rehearsal space with retractable seating for 94 audience members.
+Studio B is a 3,000-square-foot studio theater and rehearsal space with retractable seating for 94 audience members.

 50 ft.
 X 61 ft.